stronnag/IORCalc/README.md

 ## Binary Release Media

-There is a Debian package in the release area.
+There is a Debian package (`*.deb`) and Windows Installer in the release area.

-At some stage, a Windows package (either Zip or an Installer) will be available.
+## Example files

+Two example input files are provided (`samples` in the repo, installed in `share/docs/iorcalc`).

+* summerwine.json : 1984 Humphreys one tonner
+* manitou4.json : 1969 C&C 39

 ## Miscellaneous